evantwout/web/source/index.rst

 ------
 The project is still in development but already usable for certain problems.
 The following features are implemented.

-* Single-layer potential, double-layer potential, adjoint double-layer potential and hypersingular boundary operators for Laplace, Helmholtz and modified Helmholtz problems in three dimensions.
+- Galerkin discretization of all standard boundary integral operators (single-layer potential, double-layer potential, adjoint double-layer potential, hypersingular operator) for Laplace, Helmholtz and modified Helmholtz problems in three dimensions.

-* Piecewise constant and continuous piecewise linear basis functions.
-* Integrators for Galerkin discretisation.
+- Numerical evaluation of boundary-element integrals (singular integrals dealt with using Sauter-Schwab quadrature rules).

-* Triangular surface mesh handling (via Dune).
+- Triangular surface mesh handling.
 Import of meshes in Gmsh format.

+- Piecewise constant and continuous piecewise linear basis functions.

+- Dense-matrix representation of boundary integral operators supported natively.

+- Assembly of H-matrix representations of boundary integral operators via adaptive cross approximation (ACA) supported thanks to an interface to
+  M. Bebendorf’s AHMED library.

+- H-matrix-based preconditioners (via AHMED).

-* Interfaces to Python.
+- Interfaces to iterative linear solvers from Trilinos.

-* Linear algebra interfaces to Trilinos.
-* Interfaces to AHMED for H-matrix-based acceleration and preconditioning.
+- Evaluation of potentials in space (away from the discretized surface).

+- Export of solutions in VTK format.

+- Parallel operation on shared-memory CPU architectures.

+- C++ and Python interfaces.

 Documentation
 -------------